dw/sortedfile/README.md

   past its last occurrence.

 ``extents(fp, lo=None, hi=None)``:
-    Return a tuple of the lowest and highest lines from the seekable file ``fp``.
+    Return a tuple of the first and last lines from the seekable file ``fp``.

 ``extents_fixed(fp, n, lo=None, hi=None)``:
-    Return a tuple of the lowest and highest `n` byte records from the seekable file `fp`.
+    Return a tuple of the first and last `n` byte records from the seekable file `fp`.

 ``iter_inclusive(fp, x, y, lo=None, hi=None, key=None)``: